ManuelGil/vscode-nextjs-generator/README.md

      "nextjs.files.alias": "~", // The import alias for the files to be created.
 Example: "~", "@", "#", etc
      "nextjs.files.extension": "tsx", // The extension of the files to be created.
 Example: "tsx" "nextjs.files.showType": true, // Show the type of the file in the file name.
-Example: "home.component.tsx" "nextjs.server.turbo": true // Enable Turbo Mode for NextJS server (Only for NextJS 14 or later) }
+Example: "home.component.tsx" "nextjs.server.turbo": true, // Enable Turbo Mode for NextJS server (Only for NextJS 14 or later) "nextjs.server.experimentalHttps": true, // Enable HTTPS for the NextJS server (Only for NextJS 14 or later) }
    ```